 - Training – 15 minutes daily

 My father had an Army Boxer when he was little, and he was the best dog around.
 Since the Boxer was Army trained, he would not allow anyone with a gun around except for my dad.
 He would not even accept a toy finger gun without the Boxer growling and barking.

-Boxers are bright, playful, energetic, active, loving, very smart, easy to train and very caring.
-They have a distinctive broad head and a short muzzle.
+The boxer has a distinctive broad head and a short muzzle.
 The Boxer origins began in Germany the Germans bred them for dogfights and as herders.
 Boxers have a strong bite and iron jaws to hang on to large prey this breed is great with children and often very protective over them.

 You must offer your Boxer plenty of daily exercises, and they do need some reinforcement of the rules while puppies.
 In general, the Boxer requires little grooming, 15-20 minutes of training while he is a puppy.
 30-45 minutes of daily exercise, and a house with a yard, not an apartment.

 - Lifespan – 8-11 years

 When the Romans invaded Germany or Germania as they called it, they found a very capable and hard-working herding dog.
 Not only was it an exceptional herder, but they also found out that they made for excellent guard dogs as well.